Cat-Denton/mr-robogers-neighborhood/README.md

 # _Mr.
 Roboger's Neighborhood_

-#### _Takes a numerical input from user and outputs a range of numbers from 0 to the inputted number with some numbers being replaced by strings._
+#### _Takes a numerical input from user and outputs a string with the range of numbers from 0 to the inputted number with some numbers being replaced by funny words._

 #### By _**Cat Denton**_